 - Temporary suspension from any MSO sponsored events or online services

-- Permanent ban from any MSO sponsored events or online services
+- A permanent ban from any MSO sponsored events or online services

 - Immediate expulsion from the convention without refund